gomezdj/DEEP-GOMS/README.md

 Activate Environment: Ensure you have the necessary environment set up with required dependencies.
 Run the Pipeline:
 ```
-library(targets)
-tar_make()
+library()
 ```

 4. Customization for Personalization
-Modify the _targets.R and config.yaml files according to your specific needs.
+Modify and config.yaml files according to your specific needs.

 ## Contact
 For any questions or issues, please contact Daniel Gomez (gomezscientist0@gmail.com).